MONDAY, JUNE 28, 2021

 - Use a fireplace screen heavy enough to stop rolling logs and big enough to cover the entire opening of the fireplace to catch flying sparks.

 - Make sure the fire is completely out before leaving the house or going to bed.

 - Store cooled ashes in a tightly sealed metal container outside the home.

-- Teach children that fire is a tool, not a toy.
+- Take the mystery out of fire by teaching children that fire is a tool, not a toy.

 - Teach children not to pick up matches or lighters they may find.
 Instead, they should tell an adult immediately.